elastx/elx-docs/content/en/docs/kubernetes/getting-started/recommendations.md

 In order to get to know this more in detail and getting started we recommend to follow the Kubernetes documentation [that can be found here](https://kubernetes.io/docs/concepts/security/pod-security-admission/)

-## Loadbalancers
+## Load Balancers

-Load balancers allow your application to be accessed from the internet.
-Load balancers can automatically split traffic to all your nodes to even out load.
-Load balancers can also detect if a node is having problems and remove it to avoid displaying errors to end users.
+Load Balancers allow your application to be accessed from the internet.
+Load Balancers can automatically split traffic to all your nodes to even out load.
+Load Balancers can also detect if a node is having problems and remove it to avoid displaying errors to end users.

-We have a guide on how to get started with load balancers [that can be found here](../../guides/loadbalancer/)
+We have a guide on how to get started with Boad Balancers [that can be found here.](../../guides/loadbalancer/)